 Morgan Memorial Goodwill Industries (Goodwill) is a non-profit organization with more than a century-long legacy of helping people transform their lives through work.
-Headquartered in Boston, Goodwill serves individuals who face barriers to self-sufficiency, including physical, intellectual and developmental disabilities; homelessness; low educational attainment; limited job skills; and welfare dependency.
+Headquartered in Boston, Massachusetts, Goodwill serves individuals who face barriers to self-sufficiency, including physical, intellectual and developmental disabilities; homelessness; low educational attainment; limited job skills; and welfare dependency.
 Goodwill pioneered the innovative concept of operating social enterprises in order to provide job training and paid work opportunities.
 The thrift stores also offer low-cost quality goods to the community.

 Over the years, Goodwill's commitment to work as a means to transform lives has evolved in many ways.
 Today, Goodwill provides a range of job training programs, collaborates with hundreds of businesses to provide job opportunities to those we serve, and offers programs that foster academic achievement and career aspirations among at-risk youth.
 Boston Career Link, a one-stop career center operated by Goodwill, provides assistance to people who are seeking to enter the workforce, or change or advance in their careers.
-Central to Goodwill's mission are the businesses it operates, including 11 retail stores; the OutSource Resource, a light assembly, packaging, and mailing services enterprise; and housekeeping and maintenance services for government office buildings.
+Central to Goodwill's mission are the businesses it operates, including 11 retail stores; on-site employment, a light assembly, packaging, and mailing services enterprise; and housekeeping and maintenance services for government office buildings.

 By providing a hand up, not a hand out, Goodwill helps people help themselves.